-We do the same combination of increasing at the end of a row and working evenly on the next row with pairs of rows from row thirteen through row twenty-four.
+We do the same combination of increasing at the end of a public-side row and working evenly on the next private-side row with pairs of rows from row thirteen through row twenty-four.

-At the end of row twenty-five, we see three stitches go past the beginning of row twenty-four, so we need to cast on three stitches before or after we turn for row twenty-six (depending on our cast-on method).
+At the end of row twenty-five, we see three stitches past the beginning of row twenty-four, so we need to cast on three stitches before or after we turn for row twenty-five (depending on our cast-on method).
 We work back to the armhole edge, where we continue to work evenly throughout the neck shaping.

 As we approach the end of row twenty-seven, we see it's four stitches longer than what we already have on the needles.
-We cast on those four stitches, then work back across row twenty-eight.
+We cast on those four stitches after we finish the row, then work back evenly across row twenty-eight.

-When we look ahead on row twenty-nine, we see that we have finally reached the spot where we will work the front as one piece all the way across the vest front between the edges of both armholes.
+When we look ahead on row twenty-nine, we see that we have finally reached the spot where we will work the front as one piece between the edges of both armholes.

 That means we've now finished the right front shoulder, so we put it aside.
 There's absolutely no need to break the yarn we've been using on the right shoulder, unless we like weaving in extra ends.
-We'll continue to use this right-shoulder ball when we work row twenty-nine across the entire front.
+We'll use the right shoulder's ball when we work row twenty-nine across the entire front.